ai2cm/fv3core/README.md

    --failure_stride: whhen printing failures, print avery n failures only

-   --data_path : path to where you have the 'Generator*.dat' and '*.json' serialization regression data.
+   --data_path : path to where you have the `Generator*.dat` and `*.json` serialization regression data.
 Defaults to current directory.

    --data_backend : which backend to use for data storage, default: numpy, other options: gtmc, gtx86, gtcuda, debug